Plastic-free Oceans Quest

 It's estimated that by 2050, there could be more plastic in the oceans than fish.
 Single-use plastics have become one of the largest sources of ocean pollution - killing sea life and causing incredible damage to ocean ecosystems.
 And it's human behavior and habits that need to change!

-Will you help sea creatures, fish, turtles, dolphins and whales thrive and survive?
+Will you help sea creatures and our oceans thrive and survive?

 Single-use plastics have become common place because they are convenient and inexpensive.
 But did you know that they are derived from petroleum?
 And when they enter the oceans, they break down into small and smaller pieces that get mistaken for plankton and food for birds, turtles, and other large sea animals - affecting ocean species all the way up the food chain.

 If we don't act now, we may change our oceans forever.